rpi-ws281x/rpi-ws281x-java/README.md

 Set the appropriate username, host and password (or path to private key) in `gradle.properties`.

 Then, run `./gradlew buildNativeOnPi`.
-Note that your RaspberryPi needs to have ssh installed as gradle will use ITS ssh client.
+Note that your RaspberryPi needs to have ssh installed as gradle will use *its* ssh client.

 Alternatively, you can also use the script `build-native-on-remote-pi.sh` with bash or a bash-compatible shell (like babun, cygwin, or git-bash on windows.).